 - Dull pain in the pelvic region

-- Routine blood tests may show a reduced level of Beta-HCG or the pregnancy hormone.
-It is secreted by the placenta and is usually tested to exclude conditions like vesicular mole.
+- Reduced level of Beta-HCG or the pregnancy hormone, detected by blood tests.
+It is secreted by the placenta, and is usually tested to exclude conditions like vesicular mole.

-These symptoms are non-specific and may only suggest a possibility of vanishing twin syndrome.
-You must consult your clinician if you experience any of these symptoms.
+These symptoms are non-specific, and may only suggest a possibility of vanishing twin syndrome.
+You must consult your doctor if you experience any of these symptoms.

 How Frequently Does the Vanishing Twin Syndrome Happen?

-Risks and Effects on Mother and Surviving Twin
+Risks and Effects on the Mother and Surviving Twin

-Death of a twin during the embryonic phase may significantly reduce the amniotic fluid and cause the placenta to shrink in size.
-The living twin exerts pressure which causes structural changes in the dead foetal tissue.
+Death of a twin during the embryonic phase may significantly reduce the amount of amniotic fluid, and cause the placenta to shrink in size.
+The living twin exerts pressure, which causes structural changes in the dead foetal tissue.
 During delivery, the dead foetus may appear significantly compressed.
 This is known as foetus compressus.
 It could also be notably flattened due to the reduced amniotic fluid and placental shrinkage.
 This is known as foetus papyraceous.

-A diagnosis of vanishing twin syndrome is often made before it gets clear that the mother was actually carrying twins.
+A diagnosis of vanishing twin syndrome is often made before it is clear that the mother was actually carrying twins.
 An ultrasound examination confirms the diagnosis of a vanishing twin.
-It shows the presence of an embryonic sac with incompletely developed foetal parts, or by the absence of foetal cardiac motion in one of the two foetal masses (vanishing twin syndrome ultrasound diagnosis).
-When multiple gestation is confirmed, a blood test for beta HCG may also help diagnose vanishing twin syndrome.
-However, vanishing twin radiology is the only confirmatory and preferred investigation for diagnosis.
+It shows the presence of an embryonic sac with incompletely developed foetal parts, or by the absence of foetal cardiac motion in one of the two foetal masses (this is called vanishing twin syndrome ultrasound diagnosis).
+Vanishing twin radiology is the only confirmatory and preferred test for diagnosis.

-No specific treatment is required for vanishing twin syndrome detected in early trimester of pregnancy, as long as the mother and living twin have stable blood flow.
+No specific treatment is required for vanishing twin syndrome which is detected in the early trimester of pregnancy, as long as the mother and living twin have stable blood flow.
 However, regular monitoring of the surviving foetus is advisable.
-If the surviving twin is healthy and scans show no abnormalities, there are good chances of a normal, uneventful pregnancy with the delivery of a single, healthy baby.
+If the surviving twin is healthy, and scans show no abnormalities, there are good chances of a normal, uneventful pregnancy with the delivery of a single, healthy baby.

 A recent advancement in the medical care for vanishing twin syndrome is cord occlusion for selective termination of the weaker twin.
 In the case of a monochorionic twin pregnancy with an impending vanishing twin, the umbilical cord of the affected twin is surgically closed off.
-This deprives the nutrition and circulation and completely cuts off the weaker twin from the placental circuit but on the other hand, safeguards the other twin from an interruption in blood supply or metabolic complications.
+This stops the nutrition and circulation, and completely cuts off the weaker twin from the placental circuit.
+On the other hand, this safeguards the other twin from an interruption in blood supply or metabolic complications.

 What Happens to the Other Baby?